kign/c4wa/etc/doc/language.md

 ## Built-in functions

-In addition to memory functions `alloc` and `free` and memory functions, there are a few other built-in functions:
+In addition to memory functions `alloc` and `free` and memory functions `memset`, `memcpy`, `memgrow`, `memsize`, there are a few other built-in functions:

   * `min` and `max` work with any numerical arguments (of the same type), and will return result of the same type as arguments;
   * `floor`, `ceil`, `sqrt`, `fabs`.
-These functions work for `float` or `double` arguments, and will return same type arguments as passed;
+These functions work for `float` or `double` arguments, and will return same type as passed;
-  * `abort` triggers "RuntimeError: unreachable" exception;
+  * `abort` triggers "_RuntimeError: unreachable_" exception;
   * `__builtin_clz`, `__builtin_ctz`, `__builtin_clzl`, `__builtin_ctzl`
-    (see GNU C [documentation](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html)).
-Note that while in GNU C behaviour is explicitly undefined if argument is 0 (in practice, implementations typically return 0), in WASM these functions return full number of bits in the arguments (so 32 for first two, 64 for the last).
+    (see gcc [documentation](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html)).
+Note that while
+    in gcc behaviour is explicitly undefined if argument is 0 (in practice, implementations typically return 0), in WASM these functions return full number of bits in the argument (so 32 for first two, 64 for the last).
+Note also that in GNU C compiler, builtin functions don't need to be declared.

 ## Strings and chars